10 questions to ask your wedding photographer before you book them

 How will I receive my images and how can I use them?

-This is not a question photographers always get asked but it is crucially important.
-Most photographers will give you digital copies of your images and allow you to print or share them on social media etc. Usually they are shared on a USB or a using a download link, many photographers will also send you versions that are perfect for social media or displaying on the web.
-If you want your images printed in an album or framed then it’s best to check with the photographer whether they have a printing service and what the cost is.
+This is not a question photographers always get asked but it is pretty important.
+Most photographers will give you digital copies of your images and allow you to print or share them on social media etc. Usually, they are shared on a USB or an online gallery, some will also send you versions that are perfect for social media or displaying on the web.
+If you want your images printed in an album or framed then it’s best to check with the photographer whether they have a printing service and what the cost is as the quality will be a whole lot better than the high street brands.

 Whilst the photographer usually keeps the copyright to their images, and will often use the images on social media and their website, many will allow you printing rights so you can use your own printing service to purchase your own prints, wall art or albums.
 Some photographers insist you use watermarked images when sharing on social media.

-We send our wedding photographs to you in these beautiful wooden presentation boxes (see photo above) including all your images and a selection of small prints.
-We provide you with full printing rights and allow you to share them, without watermarks, on social media (although we’d love a shout out when you post them as your recommendation helps our business hugely!).
+We send our wedding photographs to you on a beautiful online gallery – we provide you with full printing rights and allow you to share them, without watermarks, on social media etc (although we’d love a shout-out when you post them as your recommendation helps our business hugely!).
+We’re also big believers that stories belong in books.
+Regardless of whether it’s your favourite novel or your wedding photos, stories belong in books.
+This is one of many reasons why I’m a passionate believer in the power of the wedding album – check out more below.

 What is included in each package?

-How many hours are included in each package?
+Are there are a certain number of hours included in each package?

 Photographers will often have a set number of hours in each package, so make sure you think of all the key things you want captured.
 Do you want photos of the bride and/or groom getting ready?
-Do you want them to stick around for the first dance?
+Do you want them to just stick around for the first dance?
 Do you want them to capture the fun of the party in the evening?
 Plan out your day, including timings and ensure you’re photographer will be there to cover everything you want.
+Also, consider whether you’d like a photographer who doesn’t have a set number of hours and will tailor their package to your wedding so you don’t have to worry about shaping your wedding around your photographer

 Have you ever shot at my venue?